Skip to main content

 • Tooth decay

-Many women over 50 face difficulties in accessing reliable information about menopause and its impact on oral health.
-With so little out there, many women are turning to Google just as often as they are to their healthcare providers to get the answers they need, showing a real gap in the information being provided by professionals.
+Many women over 50 run into roadblocks accessing reliable information about menopause and its impact on oral health.
+With so little out there, many women are turning to the internet more often than their health care providers to get the answers they need.
+This shows a real gap in the information being provided by professionals.

-• 54% planned to spend more time on their oral care routine
+54% women planned to spend more time on their oral care routine after learning about the connection.

 • How to talk to your dentist about menopause (with email template)